 Participation Program 2018

 We believe that everyone should have the chance to enjoy dancing.
 The Tracks Participation Program is about engaging in dance as a whole of life activity and presenting it publically.
-This program provides diverse opportunities to be involved in a project at Tracks, including everything from large-scale one-off participatory performances to smaller pop-up performances, and even the chance to be seen on stage in the Darwin Festival and Darwin Fringe Festival.
+This program provides diverse opportunities to be involved in a project at Tracks, including everything from large-scale one-off participatory performances to smaller pop-up performances, and even the chance to be seen on stage at some of Darwin's largest events.

 Classes and Workshops

-2018 is a milestone for the Grey Panthers as they celebrate 30th year of being an extraordinary senior dance troupe.
+In 2018 The Grey Panthers celebrate their 30th year milestone of being an extraordinary senior dance troupe.
 Weekly classes, rehearsals and one off performances have seen the Grey Panthers become a favourite with Darwin audiences.
-We think the Grey Panthers are Australia's longest running senior dance troupe and exemplifying a core Tracks value which is our belief in dance as a whole life activity.
-2018 will see new Grey Panther work and performances in and around the city.
-Participants are community members who are 60 yrs +
+We think the Grey Panthers are Australia's longest running senior dance troupe and exemplify's a core Tracks value, which is our belief in dance as a whole life activity.